 The pilot program in Georgia lasted 18 months, and had the same results as the original research study: reduced caregiver depression and burden, increased satisfaction with life, and fewer health complaints.

-With support from Johnson & Johnson and other funders, Operation Family Caregiver now is being offered in 10 sites across the United States.
-New funding from Bristol Myers Squibb will add 2 additional sites by the end of 2015.
+With support from our funders, Operation Family Caregiver is now offered nationwide through video conferencing and phone calls, and in person in several areas.
 Problem-solving training has consistently proven to be helpful in teaching caregivers how to stop reacting to challenges and begin solving problems more effectively.
 They also report improved confidence in their ability to manage the day-to-day challenges of caregiving, resulting in enhanced satisfaction with life.